aehrc/gp-naps-fhir/input/pagecontent/guidance.md

 ### GP NAPS Data Submission
 Fields to be passed to NAPS from general practice patient record management software systems in use in Australia.

+The table below identifies the element that is the primary semantic match for that field to support ingestion of the data submission into the NAPS system.
+A complete FHIR data submission will populate a clinical or administrative concept in each FHIR resource that concept is applicable, for example:
+- each FHIR resource will declare it's context including the patient
+- date of visit is primarily matched to MedicationRequest.authoredOn but may also be populated in a MedicationStatement, Encounter, and Specimen resource.

+For guidance on a complete FHIR data submission see the section [Complete FHIR data submission](guidance.html#complete-fhir-data-submission).

 |GP NAPs data field|GP NAPS Profile|FHIR element|
 |---|----|---|---|
 |State/Territory|[GP NAPS Organization](StructureDefinition-gp-naps-organization.html)|Organization.address.state|